spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 Next, in the left **Main Menu**, click on the **Cluster** link to access the clusters page.

 Click on **cluster-1** to access its details page.
 Click on **Settings** from the details page to expand the settings menu.
 Click on **Delete** to delete the cluster.
-You will be asked to type in the cluster name to confirm the delete action.
+You will be asked to enter the cluster name to confirm the delete action.
 Go ahead and type the cluster name to proceed with the delete step.
 Repeat this process for cluster-2.